Sinbad: Legend of the Seven Seas: Plot

-After these and other incidents, Sinbad and Marina talk in a brief moment of peace - Marina reveals that she's always dreamed of a life on the sea, and Sinbad reveals that he distanced himself from Proteus 10 years earlier because he loved Marina.
-They suddenly then reach and enter Eris' realm where she reveals that her plan was to maneuver Proteus into Sinbad's place, leaving Syracuse without an heir to collapse into chaos.
-Through Marina, Eris agrees to surrender the Book of Peace only if Sinbad truthfully tells whether he will return to Syracuse to accept blame and be executed if he does not get the Book.
-She gives him her word that she will honor the deal, making it unbreakable even for a god.
+After these and other incidents, Sinbad and Marina talk in a brief moment of peace — Marina reveals that she had always dreamed of a life on the sea, and Sinbad reveals that he distanced himself from Proteus 10 years earlier because he loved Marina.
+They reach and enter Eris' realm, where the goddess reveals that her plan was to maneuver Proteus into Sinbad's place, leaving Syracuse to collapse into chaos without an heir.
+Eris makes a deal with Sinbad: she will ask him whether he will return to Syracuse and accept his execution if he does not get the Book of Peace, and if he answers truthfully, she will surrender the Book.
+She gives him her word that she will honor the deal, which even a god cannot break.
 When he answers that he will return, Eris calls him a liar, and returns him and Marina to the mortal world.
-Ashamed, Sinbad admits the Goddess of Discord is right, truly believing deep down that he is a selfish, black-hearted liar.
-Only, for Marina to tell him she is wrong, giving Sinbad a change of heart.
+Ashamed, Sinbad admits that Eris is right, truly believing himself as a liar.
+Having fallen in love with Sinbad, Marina tearfully urges him to flee, which he seemingly does.

-In Syracuse, the time allotted to Sinbad has elapsed.
-Proteus readies himself to be beheaded, but at the last minute, Sinbad appears and takes his place.
-An enraged Eris appears suddenly and saves Sinbad by shattering the executioner's sword to pieces.
-Sinbad, shocked, realizes that this was still part of her test and that he has beaten her by proving his answer to be true after all.
-Eris is furious but cannot go back on her word as a goddess, and begrudgingly gives the book to Sinbad.
-With the true culprit revealed, Sinbad is pardoned for the crime of stealing the book and is now well-respected.
+In Syracuse, Proteus readies himself to be beheaded, but at the last minute, Sinbad appears and takes his place.
+An enraged Eris appears and shatters the executioner's sword, saving Sinbad, then chastises him for returning.
+Sinbad realizes that this was part of her test and he has won by proving his answer true after all.
+Eris, furious but unable to go back on her word as a goddess, begrudgingly gives the Book to Sinbad, then leaves to sow chaos elsewhere.
+With the true culprit revealed, Sinbad is pardoned and allowed to go free.

-With the Book restored to Syracuse, Proteus and Sinbad leave still as the best of friends.
+With the Book of Peace restored to Syracuse, Proteus and Sinbad part as friends once more.
 Sinbad and his crew prepare to leave on another voyage, leaving Marina in Syracuse.
-Unbeknownst to him, Proteus sees that Marina has fallen deeply in love with Sinbad and life on the sea, and releases her from their engagement, sending her to join Sinbad's ship.
-Marina surprises Sinbad by revealing her presence on the ship just as it begins to sail, and the two share a kiss.
-Now together, they and the crew set out on another long voyage as the ship sails into the sunset.
+Unknown to him, Proteus sees that Marina has fallen in love with Sinbad and life on the sea, and releases her from their engagement, sending her to join Sinbad's ship.
+Marina surprises Sinbad by revealing her presence on the ship just as it begins to sail, and the two kiss.
+Now together, they and the crew set out on another voyage as the ship sails into the sunset.